openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

-It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilites.
+It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilities.
 The maintaining team must have ways of direct contact, such as an email address and a GitHub team, that anyone can use to get ahold of someone - it is completely acceptable for the team to figure out arrangements for list monitoring, such as an "on-call"